samchungy/fastify-zod-openapi/README.md

       title: 'hello world',
       version: '1.0.0',
     },
-    openapi: '3.0.3' satisfies ZodOpenApiVersion; // If this is not specified, it will default to 3.1.0 },
+    openapi: '3.0.3' satisfies ZodOpenApiVersion, // If this is not specified, it will default to 3.1.0 },
   transform: fastifyZodOpenApiTransform,
   transformObject: fastifyZodOpenApiTransformObject,